RDI-lab/test-git-lfs/README.md

 # test-git-lfs

 This repository contains one file of particular interest, `test.iso`.
-To download it locally,
+To download it;

 * Make sure to have a [git client installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) locally
 * Make sure to have the [Git LFS extension](https://git-lfs.com) installed locally